 The female proprietor of the Castle Rock Historical Bed & Breakfast is officially referred to as “Gordon’s Wife” by IMDB and closed captioning.
 However, Gordon very clearly calls her by the name Lilith during the episode, so that’s what I’ve done here.
 For once the show’s habit of leaving characters unnamed may have a purpose.
 Lilith is Adam’s first wife, created at the same time as him and in the same way, while Eve is created later, after Lilith leaves Adam.
 Lilith and Adam fight a lot because Lilith sees herself as equal to her husband.
 She becomes an immortal demon and flies away.

-Lilith’s story was passed on through Jewish oral tradition, but banned from being included in written canon.
+Lilith’s story was passed on through Jewish oral tradition, but banned from being included in written canon, other than fragments which appear in Genesis.
 Lilith was also associated with sex demons called succubae and Sumerian female vampires called Lillu.
 Yup, in the Judeo-Christian tradition, women who aren’t submissive are literally monsters.
 That horror story correlation is at the very roots of our culture.
 And, of course, they found they couldn’t control Eve either, and have used her story to raise women to feel guilty and self-loathing for millennia.

 Lauren Bowles, who plays Lilith, played a powerful Wiccan witch on True Blood, a vampire show, for several seasons.
 And Castle Rock Lilith died from a small cut to her jugular vein, but was otherwise untouched.
 If she’s any sort of immortal, she’s not dead.
 She’s resting.
 And slowly healing.
 Maybe she’ll need to find someone to suck the blood or sexual energy out of.
 If she’s not immortal yet, one of those ‘Salem’s Lot vampires might take a shine to her.
 Or maybe she knew about Castle Rock because she’s from ‘Salem’s Lot.